Jarnster/dv-multiplayer/Lobby Servers/RestAPI.md

       ]
       ```
       - **Fields:**
-        - ip (string): The IP address of the game server.
+        - ipv4 (optional string): The IPv4 address of the game server, if known.
-          Note: if the server has both an IPV4 and IPV6, the returned IP will depend on the IP version of the requestor.
-          If the end point request is made using IPV4 and the game server does not have an IPV4 address, the server will return an empty string.
-          If the end point request is made using IPV6 and the game server does not have an IPV6 address, the server will return an IPV4 address.
+        - ipv6 (optional string): The IPv6 address of the game server, if known and if the end point request is made using IPv6, i.e. IPv4 clients will not be provided with the ``ipv6`` field.
         - port (integer): The port number of the game server.
         - server_name (string): The name of the game server (maximum 25 characters).
         - password_protected (boolean): Indicates if the server is password-protected.